happybobtm/script/README.md

 # Today Arch Post-install Script

 ## About this script:
-This is a post-install script made for arch linux, it install some packages and apply some configs
+This is a post-installation script made for Arch Linux, which installs some packages and applies some settings

 ## Dependencies:
 - Sudo